On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Introduction

-Within the unlabeled data, both in-distribution and out-of-distribution data exist, where in-distribution data conform to the distribution of the labeled data while out-of-distribution data do not.
-Our key insight is to harness the out-of-distribution data.
-In generation with extra data, most related works focus on the in-distribution data~\cite{lucic2019high,gui2020review,donahue2019large}.
-When it comes to the out-of-distribution data, the majority of existing methods~\cite{noguchi2019image, yamaguchi2019effective,zhao2020leveraging} attempt to forcibly train generative models on a large number of unlabeled data, and then transfer the learned knowledge of the pre-trained generator to the in-distribution data.
-In classification, a common setting to utilize unlabeled data is semi-supervised learning~\cite{miyato2018virtual, sun2019patch, berthelot2019mixmatch}, which usually assumes that the unlabeled and labeled data come from the same distribution, ignoring their distributional mismatch.
-In contrast, Positive and Unlabeled~(PU) Learning~\cite{bekker2018learning, kiryo2017positive} is an elegant way of handling this under-studied problem, where a model only has access to positive examples and unlabeled data.
-Therefore, it is possible to utilize pseudo labels predicted by a PU classifier on unlabeled data to guide the conditional generation.
-However, the predicted signals from the classifier tend to be noisy.
-Although there are a flurry of papers related to learning from noisy labels for classification~\cite{tasi2019noise,ge2020mutual,guo2019learning}, to our best knowledge, no work has considered to leverage the noisy labels seamlessly in joint classification and generation.
-The discussion about more related works can refer to Appendix~\ref{relatedworks}.
+For the unlabeled data, both in-distribution and out-of-distribution data exist, where out-of-distribution data does not conform to the distribution of the labeled data.
+We aim at harnessing the out-of-distribution data to help classification and conditional generation simultaneously.
+In the generation with extra data, most related works focused on the in-distribution data~\cite{lucic2019high}.
+For the out-of-distribution data, most existing methods~\cite{yamaguchi2019effective,zhao2020leveraging} attempted to forcibly train generative models on a large amount of unlabeled data, and then transferred the learned knowledge of the pre-trained generator to the in-distribution data.
+In classification, a common setting to utilize unlabeled data is semi-supervised learning~\cite{miyato2018virtual,sun2024patch,berthelot2019mixmatch}, but it often assumes the same distribution between the unlabeled and labeled data, ignoring their distributional mismatch.
+In contrast, Positive and Unlabeled~(PU) Learning~\cite{bekker2020learning,kiryo2017positive} is an elegant way of handling this under-studied problem, where a model has access to both positive samples and unlabeled data.

+However, even with the assistance of PU learning to make predictions, it still needs to be determined how to devise a robust conditional generative models against the noisy predicted pseudo labels, posing multiple challenges to investigate the interplay between classification and conditional generation in presence of unlabeled data.
+Previous work~\cite{hou2017generative} leveraged GANs to recover both positive and negative data distribution to step away from overfitting of PU classifiers, but they never considered the noise-invariant generation or their mutual improvement.
+The generative-discriminative complementary learning~\cite{xu2019generative} was studied in weakly supervised learning, while we aim to tackle the (Multi-)~Positive and Unlabeled learning, developing the method of noise-invariant generation from noisy labels.